Autobiography (Ashlee Simpson album): Singles

-Before The Ashlee Simpson Show debuted, "Pieces of Me" began picking up substantial airplay on radio, In May 2004, a Los Angeles Times article noted that radio stations were adding the song to their playlists faster than any other songs up to that point in the year.
-"Pieces of Me" debuted on the Billboard Hot 100 in June and reached a peak position of number five in September.
-The song "Shadow" was the album's second US single; it reached a peak of number 57 on the Hot 100, failing to match the success of "Pieces of Me".
+Before The Ashlee Simpson Show debuted, "Pieces of Me" began picking up substantial airplay on radio.
+In May 2004, a Los Angeles Times article noted that radio stations were adding the song to their playlists faster than any other song up to that point in the year.
+"Pieces of Me" debuted on the Billboard Hot 100 in June 2004 and reached a peak position of number five in September 2004.
+"Shadow" was the album's second US single; it reached a peak of number 57 on the Hot 100, failing to match the success of "Pieces of Me".

 Shortly afterward, "La La" replaced "Autobiography" as the album's third single.
 It reached a chart peak at number 86 on the Hot 100, falling considerably short of the positions reached by her two previous singles.
-Simpson suffered further negative publicity at the halftime show for the Orange Bowl in Miami, Florida on January 4, 2005, where she performed "La La" and was booed by the crowd.
-This may have represented backlash from the SNL debacle, as the Orange Bowl publicists said.
+Simpson suffered further negative publicity at the halftime show for the Orange Bowl in Miami, Florida, on January 4, 2005, where she performed "La La" and was booed by the crowd.
+This may have represented backlash from the SNL debacle, as the Orange Bowl publicists stated.
 "Shadow" was not released in Europe (although it was the second single in Australia), where "La La" was the second single.
 Shortly after the Orange Bowl incident, Simpson performed the song on several television shows in the UK in January 2005; "La La" debuted and peaked just outside the top ten, and sales of Autobiography also rose considerably during the same period.